earlywarningtoolbox/spatial_warnings/cran-comments.md

-This is a minor update to the package spatialwarnings that should fix compilation on Solaris, as requested by CRAN maintainers (problem regarding overloading ambiguity).
-It also fixes a small bug regarding functionality.
+This is an update to the package spatialwarnings that fixes many bugs, improve the code base and provides new functionality.

-Note that the previous version of the package has been archived on CRAN due to delays in providing the update.

 ## Changes in this release

-Bug fixes:
-  * Compilation errors should now be fixed on Solaris
-  * Fixed coarse-graining bug when input values are not integers
+New indicators:
+  * Planar flowlength (Mayor et al. 2013, Rodriguez et al. 2017)
+  * Kolmogorov complexity based on Block Decomposition Method (Dakos and Soler-Toscano 2016)

+Improvements:
+  * Enable parallel computation of patch size distributions
+  * Added a dataset of aerial view of vegetation in Arizona ('arizona')
+  * Added functions to compute the coarse-grained variance/skewness on a single matrix

+Bug fixes and code improvements:
+  * Added missing methods exports for custom indicators
+  * Fixed the patch labelling for non-square images
+  * General code cleanup and improvement

+Documentation and description changes:
+  * Updated references to reflect the publication of new paper presenting the package <doi:10.1111/2041-210X.13058>

 ## Test environments

  - Travis-ci (Ubuntu 14.04.5, R 3.5.0 and devel (2018-06-15 r74903) ):
    https://travis-ci.org/spatial-ews/spatialwarnings/builds/393408917

- - local linux computer (Arch Linux as of 2018-06-17, R 3.5.0)
+ - local linux computer (Arch Linux as of 2018-12-15, R 3.5.1)

  - Windows building service (R-devel at win-builder.r-project.org) https://win-builder.r-project.org/F6IHE3vX15aC